 ENMU-ROSWELL GRADUATION RATE AND TRANSFER-OUT RATE

-Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduates within 150% of normal time to program completion: 2016 cohort.
-Graduation rate compares median from 16 (N=16) other institutions.
-Transfer rate compares median from 15 (N=15) other institutions.
+Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduates within 150% of normal time to program completion: 2017 cohort.
+Comparison median from 34 (N=34) other institutions.

 Source: IPEDS Website - Data Feedback Report